Have you come across any of these common candle problems?

 Candle making is an extremely popular pastime.
 And if you’ve ever made a candle, you’ve likely experienced one or more of these common candle problems.
 I certainly have made my fair share of candle-making mistakes.

-I’ve been making candles for almost ten years now, and I don’t intend on stopping.
+I’ve been making candles for over a decade and don’t intend to stop.
 DIY candles are not only creative; they are purposeful and transformative.
 A candle’s aroma and warm glow can calm us and lift our mood.

-And each and every handmade candle can be enjoyed for several months to years, depending on how often they are lit.
-Add to that, this satisfying hobby can make the most beautiful zero waste gift idea.
+And each and every handmade candle can be enjoyed for months to years, depending on how often they are lit.
+Add to that, this satisfying hobby can make the most beautiful handmade gift.
 I know you love gifting candles, too!

 I know firsthand the investment and patience it requires to master a craft.
 This is why I created the candle troubleshooting guide I wish I had when I began making candles years ago.
 May it help you learn and grow your candle maker skills.